adrianosferreira/scootin/README.md

 ![image](documentation/cli.png)

-Plus you can monitor on Kibana what's going on:
+Plus you can monitor on Kibana what's going on (all the logs from the application can be seen at Kibana):

 ![image](documentation/kibana.png)